sillelien/base-alpine/README.tmpl.md

 The authors of musl-libc decided for their [own reasons](http://wiki.musl-libc.org/wiki/Functional_differences_from_glibc#Name_Resolver_.2F_DNS) not to support the `search` or `domain` options in resolv.conf.
 This means that systems that rely on that behaviour (include Tutum.co and Kubernetes) cannot use Alpine Linux properly.
 This base image does some [magic](https://github.com/vizzbuzz/base-alpine/blob/master/rootfs/etc/services.d/dns-hack/run) for you to make sure that all linked containers resolve to their shortnames correctly.
 This magic works hand in hand with `dnsmasq` which is a tiny (uses about 17K of memory) DNS cache and forwarder.

 You can add additional flags using the environment variable DNSMASQ_ARGS

+### Understanding the DNS Startup/Boot Sequence

+The entire boot sequence related to DNS and related fixes is timelimited by the env var `DNS_INIT_TIMEOUT` which defaults to 45 seconds.
+If the timeout is exceeded the entire container is shutdown.

+#### Make sure Dnsmasq is the current nameserver

+If it isn't copy the current `/etc/resolv.conf` into `/etc/dnsmasq-resolv.conf`.

+#### Check whether the container is on Tutum

+If the container is running on Tutum all linked containers will be added to the hosts file, not just ones with exposed ports.

+#### Add linked containers to /etc/hosts

+If on Tutum this is all containers, otherwise only those who expose ports.

+#### Ping each host

+The script will pause while it pings each linked container.
+The script won't finish (and therefore the container won't start) until all can be reached.

+#### Start Dnsmasq

+Dnsmasq is the local caching nameserver that is used to resolve all DNS queries from within the container.

+#### Start monitoring loop

+The monitoring loop checks for changes to `/etc/resolv.conf` and when found updates the DNS information.

 ## Good Practises